 - For pre-eligibility determination, fill out the HEOP EZ Pre-Eligibility Worksheet.
 Mail the worksheet to the address listed on the form, or fax the worksheet to the fax telephone number listed on the form.

-- Step 2: Application is reviewed by Admission and HEOP Eligible students' applications are forwarded to the HEOP office;
+- Step 2: Application is reviewed by TSC admissions staff and HEOP eligible students' applications are forwarded to the HEOP office

-- Step 3: HEOP Introduction letter and Pre-EZ Eligibility Form mailed to applicants;
+- Step 3: HEOP introduction letter and EZ Pre-Eligibility Worksheet is mailed to applicants

-- Step 4: Applicant returns the completed EZ Eligibility Form to the HEOP office.
-HEOP staff confirms economic eligibility;
+- Step 4: Applicant returns the completed EZ Pre-Eligibility Worksheet to the HEOP office.

-- Step 5: Applicant is contacted and invited to attend the HEOP Interview, Tour, and Testing Day at the College.
-Required financial documentation submitted to HEOP office at Interview.
+- Step 6: Qualified applicants will be contacted and invited to attend the on-campus HEOP Interview and Testing Day.
+Required financial documentation submitted to HEOP office during Interview.